(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 Before opening the grill, Jon Basso was a franchise owner at Jenny Craig.
 Surprisingly, his job was to help individuals lose weight and start an active lifestyle.
 Though you may think his turn to greasy food is a stark change of events, he claims the opposite.

 Jon says the lunch and dinner spot is making a statement about obesity and coronary issues by poking fun at it.

 Death at The Grill

 It may not surprise you to learn that several individuals have had health issues and even died while eating at the restaurant.
 This death toll includes two of the company’s spokesmen.

 In addition to these two tragic events, another man had a heart attack while dining at the restaurant, and another woman collapsed while eating a burger and smoking a cigarette.

-The Heart Attack Grill is a one-of-a-kind restaurant.
+The Heart Attack Grill is a one-of-a-kind location to eat.
 If you are looking for a full stomach, some hospital fun, and a good story to tell, be sure to stop by.

-The Heart Attack Grill has truly earned its name.
-It is important to note that even the owner boasts about the associated health risks of eating at the restaurant regularly.
+The HA Grill has truly earned its name.
+It is important to note that even the owner boasts about the associated health risks of eating at the grill regularly.

 Have fun and enjoy a Quadruple Bypass next time you are in Vegas.

 Disclaimer: While the food may be delicious, you should obviously eat these high-calorie and unhealthy meals in moderation and at your own risk or not at all.